functorz-tech/momen_doc/data/data_source.md

 Mainly includes the following two types:

-Action Result Data: Many action operations generate result data, which can be referenced by subsequent actions.
+**Action Result Data**: Many action operations generate result data, which can be referenced by subsequent actions.
 For example, after calling the database "add data" action, the result of the addition will be returned; after calling an API action, the interface will return response data.

-List Item Data: When a List View or Select View is bound to a data source, each list item has its corresponding data.
+**List Item Data**: When a List View or Select View is bound to a data source, each list item has its corresponding data.
 This data can be used in various operations of the list item, such as displaying content, responding to user interactions, etc.

 ## Input Components